mikecurtis1/Hierarchy/README.md

 In the following example, delimited_tags holds tag descriptors in their original unordered sequence.
 Tag_path holds the hierarchically ordered tags.
 Both properties are internally delimited with the ASCII unit separator to avoid conflict with any print characters in the data file.

+When the data file is parsed name and uri properties can be assigned to each item row.

 `print_r($t->getTagSets());`

 ```